Who migrates?

 Starter Activity

-Spend time going over the IOM Key Global Migration Figures graphic.
-Ask students if any of the data presented is surprising.
-Research a famous person who was a migrant (examples: Madeleine Albright, Wycliff Jean, Yusra Mardini or examples from Stories Behind a Line) and talk to the class about their story and how they contributed to society after leaving their country of origin.
+Research a famous person who was a migrant (examples: Nico Williams, Wycliff Jean, Yusra Mardini or examples from Stories Behind a Line) and talk to the class about their story and how they contributed to society after leaving their country of origin.
+Additionally, ask the students to read this short article about the Euro 2024.

 Interactive Visualization